Subsurface-mobile USER MANUAL

 Editing many of the dive log data fields, e.g. divemaster, buddy, equipment or notes relating to a dive.

-Recording, storing and applying GPS positions of dives (Android only).
+Recording, storing and applying GPS positions of dives.

 Viewing the localities of recorded GPS positions and of dives on a map.

 These items are discussed in greater detail in the following text.
-Subsurface-mobile does not yet support download of dive data from all the dive computers that the desktop/laptop version can.
-Only a subset of dive computers that use a FTDI USB interface or a Bluetooth/BTLE interface are accessible by Subsurface-mobile.
+Subsurface-mobile does not support download of dive data from all the dive computers that the desktop/laptop version can.
+This limitation is mainly caused by the ability to access different type of devices on the two mobile platforms.
+On Android, a subset of dive computers that use a FTDI USB interface or a Bluetooth / Bluetooth LE interface are accessible by Subsurface-mobile.
+On iOS, only Bluetooth LE based dive computers are supported.

 2. Installing Subsurface-mobile on your mobile device